-In this highly competitive seller’s market I always suggest a buyer present a personalized letter of introduction along with an offer for consideration.
+Yes they do!
+I always suggest a Buyer present a personalized letter of introduction along with an offer for consideration.
 Combined with a solid, well prepared offer, these letters do work to gain an advantage.
-They give more confidence to the seller that the buyer is truly interested in their particular home and desires to close a deal.
+They give more confidence to the Seller that the Buyer is truly interested in their particular home and desires to close a deal.

-A good ethical agent will help the seller evaluate risks and speak to the buyers agent and lender to verify sincerity and details.
-Good seller due diligence centers around determining the buyer is “in love with home”, has no hidden agenda, and wants the deal to go through.
-Interviewing the buyers agent and lender is a critical piece of this evaluation.
+A good ethical Realtor® will help the Seller evaluate risks and speak to the Buyers Realtor® and lender to verify sincerity and details.
+Good Seller due diligence centers around determining the Buyer is “in love with home”, has no hidden agenda, and wants the deal to go through.
+Interviewing the Buyers Realtor® and Lender is a critical piece of this evaluation.
 I call it looking them straight in the eye over the phone.
 I want to hear them stake their reputation that what they say is true.

-The best agents and lenders respect the needs of both parties and have a long-term view that ethical behavior is a large part of what it takes to be a success.
+The best Realtors® and Lenders respect the needs of both parties and have a long-term view that ethical behavior is a large part of what it takes to be a success.
 The good ones are transparent in their dealings and don’t hide risk factors.
-A letter to the seller demonstrates sincere interest.
+A letter to the Seller demonstrates sincere interest.
 For a letter to help it is genuine and personalized for the home and situation.

 Letters don’t take a lot of time and work like therapy.
 If you write it down you have thought it through and are likely to make a better decision for all involved.

 Notice: This website contains general information about possible legal and financial matters.
 The information is not advice, and should not be treated as such.
 You must not rely on the information on this website as an alternative to legal or financial advice from your attorney, accountant or other professional legal services provider.
 If you have any specific questions about any legal and financial matter you should consult your attorney, accountant or other professional legal services